 Think back to when you needed to email or text a colleague about an issue related to one of your projects.
-You probably hadto dedicate half of your message to explaining which client, which aspect of the installation, the history and other details before getting to explaining the actual present issue.
+You probably had to dedicate half of your message to explaining which client, which aspect of the installation, the history and other details before getting to explaining the actual present issue.
 Often if the problem is complex enough you might have had to spend time finding and attaching, then explaining additional details referencing pictures, drawings and documents.

 Although inefficient, this can work in the early days of most solar companies.
-With a small team it is possible for everyone to maintain a mental map of context, status and progress.
-However, as solar companies grow the tools introduced along the way require establishing and re-establishing context in an increasingly complex and disconnected system.
+With a small team, it is possible for everyone to maintain a mental map of context, status and progress.
+However, as solar companies grow, the tools introduced along the way require establishing and re-establishing context in an increasingly complex and disconnected system.

 Information scatter & exponential complexity

 Situations can quickly get very complicated, especially when multiple team members and often outside contractors are involved and when follow-up tasks need to be organized and tracked through to resolution including any additional issues or questions that may crop up along the way.
 What happens when a new person needs to be looped in on the evolving discussions?
-Some communication and some documents / pictures may have been cc’d but perhaps not all?
+Some communication, documents, and pictures may have been cc’d but perhaps not all?
 How do you manage if there hasn’t been 100% compliance to the tools and workflows that have naturally evolved with the company’s growth.
 Some people have one version of the document, while others another version or none at all.

-The silver lining: as unpleasant, concerning and disruptive the current situation is with the looming pandemic, it presents an opportunity for some, and a forcing function for others, to re-examine work processes, data collection and access, document management, team communication and problem solving methods.
+The silver lining: as unpleasant, concerning and disruptive the current situation is with the looming pandemic, it presents an opportunity for some, and a forcing function for others, to re-examine work processes, data collection and access, document management, team communication and problem-solving methods.
 All with an eye to increase efficiency and resilience.